 Ease Of Use

-For easy access to historical information, you can sync completed rounds to your Garmin Connect account using Garmin Express or by downloading the Garmin Connect Mobile app to your smartphone and pairing the S6 to your mobile phone via Bluetooth.
+To access historical performance data, sync completed rounds to your Garmin Connect account using Garmin Express.
+Or, download the Garmin Connect Mobile app to your smartphone and pair it with the S6 to your mobile phone via Bluetooth.

 The Garmin Approach S6 cannot differentiate between actual scores entered and when you are reviewing a course.
-The score will be uploaded to your Garmin Connect account once you end the round.
-Fortunately, you can delete unwanted scores from your Garmin Connect account on the website.
+The score is uploaded to your Garmin Connect account once your round ends.
+If necessary, you can delete unwanted scores from your Garmin Connect account on the website.

 Using your mobile phone on the golf course to take calls or read message are frequently frowned upon.
-The Garmin Approach S6 will display notifications of incoming calls, detailed text messages, information related to calendar reminders, and any other notifications that you receive on your phone.
+The Garmin Approach S6 will display notifications of incoming calls, detailed text messages, and calendar reminders.

-Standing on the tee, the watch shows the Map View and defaults to the overhead map of the hole, and zoomed in on the predefined distance that you typically hit your driver to give you an idea of where your ball will finish.
+From the tee, the watch shows the Map View and defaults to the overhead map of the hole.
+It displays the distance that you typically hit your driver to give you an idea of where your ball will finish.

 - Hole number

 - Distance to the center of the green in a larger font than to the front and the back of the green

 - Handicap scoring, if you have a handicap index, it will be shown with a number of dots.
 If you do not have a handicap index, it will display the hole’s par in a number of dots.

 If you wish to reposition the marker on your screen, touch the flag icon on Map View.
 That will zoom in on the green and display the “Green View.”